Sustainable Investment Strategies and a New Type of Responsibility for Asset Managers

 2. Positive Screening

 The asset manager selects the investment targets based on the predefined inclusion criteria set by the asset owner.
-These criteria can be based on specific ESG topics such as renewable energies, social justice, or diversity within corporate leadership; likewise, it may be based on general ESG factors such as a company’s ESG rating or its commitment to sustainability.
+These criteria can focus on specific ESG topics like renewable energy, social justice, or diversity in leadership.
+They can also consider general ESG factors, such as a company’s ESG rating or its commitment to sustainability.
 Companies that meet the criteria are included in the investment portfolio.

 3. Impact Investing

-In contrast to the strategies mentioned above, which focus on identifying and avoiding companies with negative ESG risks, Impact Investing aims to invest in companies and projects that have a measurable positive influence on society and the environment.
-This can include, for example, reductions in CO2 emissions, fostering gender equality, or improving access to clean drinking water.
+Impact Investing is different from the strategies mentioned earlier.
+Instead of focusing on companies with negative ESG risks, it aims to invest in companies and projects that try to create a sustainable future for society and the environment.
+This can include, for example, reductions in carbon emissions, fostering gender equality, or improving access to clean drinking water.

 4. ESG Integration

-ESG Integration is an especially popular sustainable investment strategy among asset owners who believe that sustainable companies are more likely to be successful long term, and will generate higher returns.
+ESG Integration is a popular investment strategy for asset owners who think that sustainable companies will succeed in the long run.
+They believe these companies will provide higher returns.
 This strategy clearly differs from Impact Investing.

-Instead of defining specific requirements, as with Negative and Positive Screening, ESG considerations are a key component of the traditional analysis and investment process.
-ESG criteria are regarded as an additional return factor.
+ESG considerations are an important part of the traditional analysis and investment process.
+This is different from Negative and Positive Screening, which define specific requirements.
+ESG criteria are regarded as an additional factor for financial return.
 The investment decision is accordingly based on a quantitative and qualitative analysis of ESG data.

 Asset Managers Must Be Transparent

-The investment decisions made by asset managers must reflect the values, risk profile, and sustainability objectives of the asset owner.
+Asset managers must make investment decisions that match the values, risk profile, and sustainability goals of the asset owner.

-Depending on the investment strategy selected, there will also be differences in the requisite analyses, the type of reporting, and the associated data requirements.
-Especially with regard to reporting, it is important that asset managers provide transparency to the asset owner regarding the selected investment strategy.
+The investment strategy asset managers choose will affect the analyses needed, the type of reports, and the data required.
+It is important for asset managers to be clear with the asset owner about the chosen investment strategy.

 Transparency is everything.
 Particularly in the case of complex sustainable investment strategies, asset managers must provide and explain detailed qualitative and quantitative information.
 This also helps in refuting any allegations of greenwashing.